 Applying for specialist or GP registration

 This guide explains the process for making an application to join the Specialist Register or GP Register.
+In order to be granted specialist or GP registration doctors must hold full registration with a licence to practise at the point specialist/GP registration is awarded.

 It focuses on the application routes that use the Certificate of Eligibility for Specialist Registration or the Certificate of Eligibility for General Practice registration (CESR/CEGPR) route.